If you're looking for the best email services around today, you've come to the right place.

 Zoho's free plan supports up to 25 users, although there's an extra 25 available if you can refer others to the service (update: Zoho is currently remodeling the referral program so this isn't available at the moment), each with 5GB of mailbox storage, and can be used with one domain of your own.
 These are features you'll normally only find in commercial products, and when you factor in the spreadsheet, word processor, presentation and other tools, it looks like a real bargain.

 The email service is easy-to-use, and provides a decent set of features to help organize your emails: folders, tags, filters, smart searches, and more.
 You can also create custom hotkeys to expand and replace easy abbreviations of your choice with full words and phrases as you type.
 Zoho also has an offline mode, which allows you to read and respond to your emails even when your internet connection fails you.
-In October 2020, Zoho Mail introduced IMAP client to help you configure, sync, and manage your other email accounts via IMAP.
+Zoho Mail has also introduced an IMAP client to help you configure, sync, and manage your other email accounts via IMAP.

 The free plan is still a little basic.
 It gives you web access only, for instance, and there's no support for email forwarding.